 - SD card slot for extra memory

 - Limited customization

 This list would have been incomplete without mentioning a product from Denon, who has been providing quality and innovative audio products to the music industry.
 The MC400 is one of the company’s flagships and it is worth every penny.
 For starters, this machine is built to handle almost any type of damage you through its way, thanks to its sturdy steel chassis.

 The Denon MC400 comes with touch-activated jog wheels, dedicated pads, and large pitch faders.
 In essence, you get more than you paid for in this controller.
-For instance, having dedicated FX and EQ controls on each channel is the feature mostly found on higher-end devices.
+For instance, having dedicated FX and EQ controls on each channel is a feature mostly found on higher-end devices.

-With an easy to use interface and an affordable price tag, the MC400 would be an ideal DJ turntable to look for.
+With an easy-to-use interface and an affordable price tag, the MC400 would be an ideal DJ turntable to look for.

 - Dedicated EQ and FX controls on each channel